aneldev/dyna-ts-module-boilerplate/README.md

 ## Run tests

-Call `yarn test` to run your tests and coverage.
+Call `pnpm test` to run your tests and coverage.

-Call `yarn test-watch` to run your tests on any changes.
+Call `pnpm test-watch` to run your tests on any changes.

 ### Debug test with devtools